gilzoide/stringstream-lua/README.md

 - Add documentation
 - Automated tests
 - Remove commented `print` debug lines
-- Add chunk caching configurations
+- Add chunk caching configurations and document how memory is managed
 - Check if should implement gsub
 - Check if should implement negative indices for streams that support seek operations (e.g.: files)